metatensor/metatensor/docs/src/devdoc/architecture.rst

   from ``metatensor-core`` and ``metatensor-operations``.
 This is the main package users should interact with.
-- ``julia/`` contains the Julia bindings to metatensor, which are currently in very early alpha stage;
+- ``julia/`` contains the Julia bindings to metatensor, which are currently in a very early alpha stage of development;

-Finally, ``docs/`` contains the documentation for everything related to metatensor.
+Finally, the ``docs/`` contains the documentation for everything related to metatensor.

 ------------------------